 Long-term medical conditions, Disability

 In the UK, a disability is defined as a physical or mental impairment that has a substantial and long-term negative effect on your ability to do normal daily activities.
 If you have a condition that makes it difficult for you to study or carry out day-to-day activities, you may qualify for support from Linacre and from the University.
-You can contact the University Disability Advisory Service (DAS) if you are unsure if your condition qualifies as a disability?
-Watch the video, and contact Dr Catherine Walter if you would like a chat about this.
+You can contact the University Disability Advisory Service (DAS) if you are unsure if your condition qualifies you for support.

-Associate Dean Dr Catherine Walter has long experience of working with students who have long-term medical conditions or disabilities.
+The Senior Tutor, Dr Jane Hoverd, has experience of working with students who have long-term medical conditions or disabilities.
 She will be happy to speak with you confidentially about your disability.
 The Academic Administrator, Thea Teasdale, can also be contacted to help with administrative matters related to long-term medical conditions and disability.